KAT savors Wolves return, drops 32-20 in N.Y. rout

 "Personally, this game wasn't just another game," Towns said.
 "And if anyone told you otherwise, that's a lie."

 In his first game back in Minnesota, Towns excelled.
-He scored 32 points, knocking down 10 of his 12 shots, and added 20 rebounds to lead New York to a 133-107 blowout victory over the Minnesota Timberwolves.
+He scored 32 points, knocking down 10 of his 12 shots, and added 20 rebounds to lead the Knicks to a 133-107 blowout victory over the Timberwolves.

 Towns and the Knicks outscored the Wolves 41-18 in the second quarter, giving New York a 22-point halftime lead it would never relinquish.
 Mikal Bridges scored 29 points, and Jalen Brunson had 14 points with seven assists.